 I did my postgraduate diploma in adult nursing at the University of Southampton.
 After I had qualified but before I had started my new job I wanted to experience what nursing was like elsewhere in the world.

-I did an undergraduate course which was a two-year course, so I didn’t get the opportunity to do an elective.
 I was keen to explore a totally different healthcare system so I decided to go to Ghana with a friend from uni and I had the time of my life.

 I am now working full-time in an A&E department in Portsmouth and there is so much about my time in Ghana that I’m reminded of.

 Spending time in my placement hospital in Ghana developed my emotional intelligence, and this really benefits me in my current role.
 I am also a lot more resilient now having taken notes from the staff in Ghana who always kept their cool when under immense pressure.

 If you’re thinking about going overseas to experience a different healthcare system and a different way of nursing, I’d say just go for it.